 Coverage and features to consider

 Market participation and cash value − If you need insurance protection for the long term, want the potential to build cash value (money from which you can borrow, even during your lifetime) and have a little more money to spend, consider permanent life insurance.
 There are three types of permanent life insurance policies:

 How long should your coverage last?
 Need life insurance coverage just for a specific timeframe – like while you're paying off your mortgage?
 Term life insurance offers protection for a set period.
-All other types of insurance cover you for life, as long as the necessary premiums are paid.
+All other types of insurance cover you for life, as long as the premiums are paid.

 Fees and charges − Before you buy, ask about the fees and charges associated with a life insurance policy, how they're calculated and what they're for.

 Access to your money − Will you need to take money out of your policy in the future, for instance, to pay college tuition or as retirement income?
-Most whole, universal and variable universal products let you withdraw money from your policy or take loans.1 Some, however, restrict when you can take money, how much you can take and, in the case of loans, the interest rate.
+Most whole, universal and variable universal products let you withdraw money from your policy or take loans.1 But some do restrict when you can take money, how much you can take and (for loans) the interest rate.

 Flexible payments − Some universal and variable universal life products let you make flexible payments once you've paid enough to cover your policy charges.